monsoonmaelstrom/book2/book2.md

 “See?
 Every.
 Single.
 Thought. *That’s* why I never told you. *That’s* why they did what they did. *That’s* why you were *never* supposed to find out.”

 “I’m not her.
 I’ll figure out how to deal with it.
-I’ll be fine,” I assert with far more confidence than I feel.
+I’ll be fine,” I assert with far more confidence than I actually possess.

 “I can’t believe you would keep something like that from us,” Alex tells Davy.

-“I couldn’t tell you, Alex,” he says, and I hear the pleading in his voice.
+“I couldn’t tell you, Alex,” he says, and I hear the pleading for understanding in his voice.
 “You would have told her.”

-“Of course I would have told her.
+“Of course I would have told her!
 You should have told her!”
 Alex shouts back.

 “You should have told me,” I agree.

 “If the situation was reverse, would you have told me?”
 Davy asks.

-“Yes,” we both answer without hesitation.
+“Yes,” we both answer in unison, without hesitation.

 “We would have told you,” Alex says.
 “We would have told you because it’s important and we need to be able to trust each other!
-And you don’t trust us at all.”
+You don’t trust us at all.”

 “I wouldn’t have left you to figure it out while you were alone, trapped wherever I was,” I tell him and I see the regret flash across his face.

-“Even I think you should have told her, Davy,” Giorgi says, “and I keep practically everything to myself.
+“Even *I* think you should have told her, Davy,” Giorgi says, “and I keep practically everything to myself.
 I’m not going to tell Gavin,” he adds as he flicks his gaze to me.

 “I can’t undo the past.”

-“No,” Liam agrees, “but you can say sorry.”
+“No,” Liam agrees, “but you can say sorry, Davy.”

 Davy nods.
 “I’m sorry, Hazel.”